fabiormoura/spring-cloud-stream-poc/README.md

 - [x] Build a source service
 - [x] Build a sink service
-- [ ] Create base service starter with shared capabilities (tracing, monitoring, logging)
+- [x] Create base service starter with shared capabilities (tracing, monitoring, logging)
 - [ ] Build a processor service
-- [ ] Remove common duplicated code
+- [x] Remove common duplicated configuration class for sink and source services
 - [ ] Add tests for source and sink services
 - [ ] Build an end to end data pipeline with source, processor and sink apps
 - [ ] Run multiple sink services concurrently as a single group